gvwilson/fiction/iffy/index.md

 Wales caught his wrist as he reached for the control panel.
 "What are you doing?"

-"Cuttin the affin engines!"
+"Cuttin' the affin' engines!"
 Uncle Jack yanked his arm free, as angry Iffy had ever seen him.
-"You can't sink em and we can't outrun em so th'only thing we got is a run up a white flag and hope you're all they take!
+"You can't sink 'em and we can't outrun 'em so th'only thing we got is a run up a white flag and hope you're all they take!
-And if you ever lay hands to me again on *my* ship, I'll---"
+And if you ever lay hands to me again on *my* ship, I'll—"

 *BOOM!*
 Yellow-red flame jetted from the *Taroona*'s side.